 That’s it, and you should now have no issues accessing the site of your choice.

 Deleting these files would not affect your saved passwords and bookmarks.
-All these are still secure and will automatically be imported to the browser upon the next install.
+They are all secure and will automatically be imported into the browser upon the next install.

 Bottom Line

-Deleting the browser data (cookies and cache) and switching to a balanced privacy measure (Standard Protection) spelled success.
+Most users have reported success after deleting browser data (cookies and cache) and switching to a balanced privacy measure (Standard Protection).